pzread/judge/docs/index.rst

    sudo python3 -m tornado.test.runtests tests.TestAll

+.. _`Use Docker`:

 Use Docker
 ------------

 ..
 WARNING::

    Make sure your docker supports ``access control lists(acl)``.
 For more information, see `How to use setfacl within a Docker container? <http://stackoverflow.com/questions/22714885/how-to-use-setfacl-within-a-docker-container>`_.

-   There is a problem that acl isn't persistent on the docker's file system, so ./setup.sh have to be run after starting a container.
+There is a problem that acl isn't persistent on the docker's file system, so ``./setup.sh`` have to be run after starting a container.

-   For `docker run`, you may need to expose ports to the host.
+For ``docker run``, you may need to expose ports to the host.

 .. code::